static-frame/static-frame/doc/source/articles/upgrade.rst

 Hierarchical indices permit fitting many dimensions into one.
 Using hierarchical indices, *n*-dimensional data can be encoded into a single ``sf.Series`` or ``sf.Frame``.

 A key feature of hierarchical indices is partial selection at arbitrary depths, whereby a selection can be composed from the intersection of selections at each depth level.
-How to fit those inner depth selections in a ``pd.DataFrame.loc[]`` selection is not obvious.
+Pandas offers numerous ways to express those inner depth selections.

-The reason for confusion when using Pandas's hierarchical index (``pd.MultiIndex``) is that the meaning of positional arguments in a ``pd.DataFrame.loc[]`` selection becomes inconsistent.
+One way is by overloading ``pd.DataFrame.loc[]``.
+When using Pandas's hierarchical index (``pd.MultiIndex``), the meaning of positional arguments in a ``pd.DataFrame.loc[]`` selection becomes dynamic.
+It is this that makes Pandas code using hierarchical indices hard to maintain.
 We can see this by creating a ``pd.DataFrame`` and setting a ``pd.MultiIndex``.

 >>> df = pd.DataFrame.from_records([('muon', 0.106, -1.0, 'lepton'), ('tau', 1.777, -1.0, 'lepton'), ('charm', 1.3, 0.666, 'quark'), ('strange', 0.1, -0.333, 'quark')], columns=('name', 'mass', 'charge', 'type'))